dali-kaafar/dali-kaafar.github.io/_pages/positions.md

 {% include base_path %}

-I am hiring. **Several Postdoc and PhD scholarship positions.**
+I am hiring.

+**Several Postdoc and PhD scholarship positions.**

 **Several Open Postdoc Positions**

-If you are passionate about S&P and/or ML/AI and data Analytics and can demonstrate a prestigious research track record in any of the following, please reach out and apply (**Applications close: 06 Sep 2020 AUS Eastern Standard Time**)
+If you are passionate about Cyber Security and Privacy and can demonstrate a prestigious research or Industry track record in any of the following, please reach out and apply (**Applications close: 03 January 2021**)

 - Trustworthy Machine Learning, Fairness and Accountability
 - Privacy and Security in Machine Learning